Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/02_variables_and_strings/README.md

 print("Goodbye World!")
 ```

+Run it and check it out.
+Cool, right?
+Maybe not that cool yet, but bear with me.
+It is important to understand that programs will always execute from the first instruction all the way down to the last one.

 ### Step 2

 Now, let's take the word `World` our of the `print` statements and add it on it's own line above the print statements in quotes, then call it something.
 What we call it doesn't really matter, but since we'll say hello/goodbye to this word, we'll call it `greeting` for now.
 So this next part should look like this: